Brother Cane: Reformations: 2005, 2011–2012, 2022–2023

 In 2005, Brother Cane reunited for two concerts.
 One of the shows was released as a two-disc set with previously unreleased backstage, offstage, concert footage (a 40-minute show as the opening act for Van Halen in Fresno from '95) and interview content.
 Brother Cane again reunited for a brief tour in 2012.

 In March 2022, Brother Cane announced they would reunite for live shows later in the year.
-Johnson is rejoined by original bass guitarist Glenn Maxey, along with Buck Johnson (Aerosmith, Hollywood Vampires) on keyboards, and drummer Jarred Pope from Johnson's solo band.
+Johnson is rejoined by original bass guitarist Glenn Maxey, along with Buck Johnson (Aerosmith, Hollywood Vampires) on keyboards, Tony Higbee on guitar (Tom Keifer Band), and drummer Jarred Pope from Johnson's solo band.
 The first show was at the Northern Lights Theater in Milwaukee, Wisconsin on April 22.
 Further shows in Birmingham, Alabama and Nashville, Tennessee are also planned, with the live set to feature songs from the band's first album, including songs never played live before, plus hits from the later albums.

-A full Brother Cane tour is planned for 2023, to coincide with the 30th anniversary of the release of the Brother Cane album.
+The band performed a full tour in 2023 to coincide with the 30th anniversary of the release of the Brother Cane album.
 Johnson stated: "I’m just over the moon about this.
 Brother Cane fans are some of the most passionate that I've encountered in all of my travels.
 I'm certainly proud of all these songs, and the guys and I are looking forward to bringing them to the people once again."

+In November 2025, Brother Cane announced that they would be releasing their 4th album, Magnolia Medicine in early 2026, which is also the band's first album since their reformation as well as their first studio album in 28 years since Wishpool.

 Other projects

 Brother Cane frontman Damon Johnson has been involved in numerous projects since the initial demise of the band, including Red Halo, Slave to the System (a band that also features long-time Queensrÿche drummer Scott Rockenfield), and Whiskey Falls.
 Johnson was touring guitarist for Alice Cooper from 2004 to 2011, at which time he departed Cooper's band to join Thin Lizzy.
 He has remained with the band since then, and also co-founded Thin Lizzy spin-off band Black Star Riders, with whom he recorded three albums.
-Johnson also performs with Lynyrd Skynyrd, standing in for Gary Rossington, who is recovering from heart surgery.
+Johnson also performs with Lynyrd Skynyrd, initially standing in for Gary Rossington, who was recovering from heart surgery.

 Glick worked with Johnson in Slave to the System, before joining Jesse James Dupree and Jackyl.
 Guitarist David Anderson now plays with ARS (Atlanta Rhythm Section) when they tour.

 After his departure from Brother Cane, Glenn Maxey moved away from music and worked in industrial electronics for 28 years, before returning to music in 2021 with Bishop Gunn frontman Travis McCready's solo band.